Jare319/Data-Structures-Hw2/README.md

-Project for CS3353 - Data Structures and Algorithms
+#Project for CS3353 - Data Structures and Algorithms

+## Necessary Functions
 - [x] 1.
 Import Data
 - [x] 2.
 Delete a course
 - [x] 3.
 Insert a new course